wish-wg/webrtc-http-ingest-protocol/draft-murillo-whip.md

 SDP bundle SHALL be used by both the encoder/media producer and the media server.
 The SDP offer created by the encoder/media producer MUST include the bundle-only attribute in all m-lines as per {{!I-D.draft-ietf-mmusic-sdp-bundle-negotiation-54}}.
 Also, RTCP muxing SHALL be supported by the both the encoder/media producer and the media server.

+Unlike {{!RFC5763}} an encoder/media producer MAY use a setup attribute value of setup:active in the SDP offer, in which case the WHIP endpoint MUST use a MUST use the setup attribute value of setup:passive in the SDP answer.

 ## Load balancing and redirections

 Encoders/media MAY not be colocated on the same server so it is possible to load balance incoming request to different media server.
 Encoders/media producers SHALL support HTTP redirection via 307 Temporary Redirect response code.